-SAE terminology and severity grading will be based on the NCI's CTCAE v4.03 guidelines.
+SAE terminology and severity grading will be based on the NCI's CTCAE v 4.03 guidelines.

 All SAEs that occur during the study must be reported by the Investigator to the Sponsor or designee within 24 hours of learning of the event.
 The initial notification should be as complete as is possible with the information available and include the Investigator's assessment of whether there is a reasonable possibility that the study drug caused the event.
+All AEs and SAEs will be captured in the eCRF within the timelines outlined in the eCRF completion guidelines.
+SAEs will also be reported using the paper SAE report form.

-SAE reports will be reported to Drug Safety Solutions, Inc. via PPD PPD
+SAE reports will be reported to Drug Safety Solutions, Inc., via PPD or PPD